Last Updated on

 So many articles for landlords focus on how to manage or get rid of bad tenants, but what about when your tenants are so good that you never want them to leave?
 From paying on time to taking pride in the property, tenants who abide by the lease agreement and go the extra mile are hard to find.
-A good tenant can make a huge difference in your day-to-day life as a landlord, and they’re worth keeping around.
+In this post we’re going to focus on apartment renewal ideas to keep great tenants in your rental.

 When you’ve got a rental unit occupied by excellent tenants, consider providing enticing rental incentives so that they won’t even consider looking elsewhere to rent.
 Renewal incentives can help you and your tenant reach both of your goals—they get a nice, secure place to live and you get an occupied property with excellent tenants for another year.

 Retaining Good Tenants Makes Financial Sense

 Any successful business manager will tell you that it’s easier and more cost effective to keep the customers you have versus trying to gain new ones.
 Besides figuring the lost income you factor in all the costs for advertising, tenant screening, cleaning, painting and so forth to transfer a property from one tenant to another, it’s pretty obvious that it is much more cost effective to keep current tenants in place and simply sign a new lease agreement.

 Sometimes the best way to recognize the value of good tenants is to compare them to how much bad tenants can cost you in time and money.
 Bad tenants can lead to a host of problems that drain your finances and waste your time.

 Here is a list of just a few scenarios that can be caused by bad tenants: